 This user-friendly online diagramming application boasts of incorporating a plethora of visual configurations and web application attributes that include various types of icons, export options to GIF, XML, PDF, PNG, JPG and SVG, embedded widget sharing and real-time collaboration.
 Also known as Diagramly, the program in question is also noted to be Google Drive enabled and has been translated into 16 language support.

-With this one in your sights, you’ll be able to draw flowcharts, wire frames and mockups, ERD, business process models, electronic circuits, UML, network diagrams and organizational charts.
-It further comes complete with an intuitive drag and drop interface as well as image search and add functionality.
+With this one in your sights, you’ll be able to draw flowcharts, wireframes and mockups, ERD, business process models, electronic circuits, UML, network diagrams and organizational charts.
+It further comes complete with an intuitive drag and drop interface as well as image search and adds functionality.

 2 – Dia: